johnjoshuaramirez/vogue/README.md

   MongoDB is used for persistent data storage in managing user records and products.

 - **Authentication & Security**
   User registration and login are secured using **bcrypt** for password hashing.
-Authenticated access is managed through protected routes, ensuring only authorized users can access restricted features.
+Authentication is handled using JSON Web Tokens (JWT) to securely verify user identity across sessions.
+Protected routes ensure that only authorized users can access restricted features.

 - **State Management: React Context API & Custom Hooks**
   Application state is handled using the Context API.
 Custom hooks encapsulate logic for reusability and cleaner code.